makrai/notes/demszky-23-llm-psycho.md

 ### Box 2 Fine-tuning for measurement

-* Demszky+ (unpublished) fine-tuned a language model (RoBERTa) 114 to identify language that reflected first-year college students’ worries and attitudes about belonging in their new school environment.
-The researchers annotated a subset of 650 short, first-person essays written by participants in a large experiment testing the effect of a social belonging intervention 70 at over 26 colleges and universities 115
+* Demszky+ (unpublished) fine-tuned a language model (RoBERTa) 114 to identify language that reflected first-year college students’ worries and attitudes about belonging in their new school environment
+  * annotated a subset of 650 short, first-person essays written by participants in a large experiment testing the effect of a social belonging intervention at over 26 colleges and universities
 * coded by trained graduate student annotators for themes related to belonging, specifically whether
   * the essays portrayed belonging concerns as common